aditi-mutha/aditi-mutha/README.md

 💻 Currently working at Onward Assist where I develop codes for cancer diagnosis on WSIs.

-💬 Seek answers to your questions about: Biomedical image segmentation, Time series analysis, Biomedical signal processing, and Audio signal Processing.
+💬 Seek answers to your questions about: Biomedical image segmentation, Time series analysis, Biomedical signal processing, and Music emotion retrieval.

 :seedling: Exploring recent advancements in: GCNNs, GTNs, GANs, and Diffusion Models.